KaruzoHikari/ActionReaction/README.md

 # ActionReaction
-[🇪🇸] ActionReaction es un script de Perl que balancea ecuaciones químicas sencillas automáticamente. <br>
+[🇪🇸] ActionReaction es un script de Perl que balancea ecuaciones químicas automáticamente. <br>
-[🇬🇧] ActionReaction is a Perl script that balances simple chemical equations automatically.
+[🇬🇧] ActionReaction is a Perl script that balances chemical equations automatically.

 # How to use
 The script is developed in the Perl programming language.
 Once installed, simply launch it as: